CONABIO/madmex-antares-workshop/standalone/classifications/landsat/instructions.md

 If the command begins with `#`, then is a command executed inside a container.
 If it begins with `$`, then is a command executed by the host

 Pull the images from docker hub:

+Using the command line of your system, run the next line:

 ```
 $sudo docker pull madmex/postgres-server